 Bring the job to a close

-Scheduling a service dispatching a service technician is just the first step.
+Scheduling a service technician is just the first step.
 The dispatcher still has more work to do.

 They’ll need to ensure the technician has received the work order with the relevant details about the service requested.
 This can include the model, serial numbers, age of the equipment, and other key details to prepare for the job.
 The dispatcher should also notify the technician of relevant customer history so they know about past experiences with your company.